WatForm/dashplus/app/src/main/antlr/grammarDoc.md

 - accept PRIVATE in more places
 - accept one more rule (uses EQUAL) in varDecl

-- added tokens for arithmatic operations, ExprConstant (Alloy AST), so they are not just 'qname'
+- added tokens for arithmatic operations, ExprConstant (Alloy AST), etc so they are not just 'qname'
-    - added tokens for 'none', 'univ', 'iden', 'fun/min', 'fun/max', 'fun/next', STRING_LITERAL,
-                    'int', 'Int', 'steps'
-    - see builtinValue in 'expr'
+    - see bottom of 'expr2'
     - grammar is updated to still accept builtins in places like 'sigRef'
     - added tokens for 'pred/totalOrder' and 'disj'
 - added the 'until' keyword to the temporal operators
 - added bit shift operators
-- added 'seq' expr as a rule (https://alloytools.org/quickguide/seq.html)

 - removed the two 'boxValue' rules in 'value'